-- 3.1.13 Allow the gel to solidify for one hour. - 3.1.14 When the gel has solidified, carefully remove the combs by lifting them straight upwards from the mold - 3.1.15 Remove the gel from the mold and store submerged in 0.5% TBE for up to 3 months.
+- 3.1.11 As soon as pouring is complete, look for any bubbles in the gel, especially in between the combs, and try to pop them with the end of a 10ul pipette tip.Allow the gel to solidify for one hour. - 3.1.12 When the gel has solidified, carefully remove the combs by lifting them straight upwards from the mold - 3.1.13 Remove the gel from the mold and store submerged in 0.5% TBE for up to 3 months.